PranjalMaithani/zivy-test/README.md

 ### TODO

-- If there is an error and the API doesn't return data, the current code is still updating the page number.
+If there is an error and the API doesn't return data, the current code is still updating the page number.
 We need to validate the API response schema and then only proceed if it is valid.
 Incase of an error, we can show an error message and show a button to the user that will allow them to retry.

 Example: This can happen if the user gets rate limited for hte APIs.

+This can also happen if we reach the end of the list.
+In this case an 'end of data' message or something similar can be shown.

 ### Simulate fresh start